 Charles often speaks on panels where legal issues in fashion (as well as music, art, and technology) are discussed and debated.
 He has appeared before audiences at, among other venues, the New York City Bar Association, the New York County Lawyers' Association, the Copyright Society of the U.S.A., the International Association of Lawyers, and the Institute for Information Law and Policy at New York Law School, as well as at the CUNY Graduate Center, Michigan State University, Brooklyn Law School, Cardozo Law School, Columbia Law School, Howard Law School, NYU School of Law, Penn Law School, and the University of Virginia School of Law.

 In 2011 and 2012, Charles was invited to deliver a series of guest lectures to BFA students at Parsons, The New School for Design.
 In Spring 2013, he co-taught an undergraduate course, "International Business Strategies and Fashion Law," at New York's Fashion Institute of Technology, alongside FIT's Director of Entrepreneurship (and former CEO of Van Cleef & Arpels) Henry Welt.
 In June 2013, Charles joined the full-time faculty of NYU Law School, teaching litigation and transactional skills through the school's innovative Lawyering Program.
 In January 2014, he took on the additional role of Adjunct Professor in NYU's Costume Studies M.A.
 Program, where he teaches fashion history and theory.

 Charles regularly posts on the blog LAW OF FASHION, addressing legal issues of interest to individuals and companies in fashion, media, and art.
-(The blog's affiliated LinkedIn group, also called LAW OF FASHION, counts among its nearly 3000 members many leading law firm partners and in-house counsel at top fashion corporations.)
+(The blog's affiliated LinkedIn group, also called LAW OF FASHION, counts among its over 3000 members many leading law firm partners and in-house counsel at top fashion corporations.)
 Charles has also written for the Harvard Journal of Law and Technology Digest, Law360 and other web publications, and has contributed articles on intellectual property law to print periodicals like Intellectual Property Magazine, the American Bar Association's LANDSLIDE Magazine, and Vestoj: The Journal of Sartorial Matters.